A Place for Grace Kitty Rescue is a small local 501(c)3 non-profit located in Northern Vermont.

-I have worked for the past 19 years at a local mental health agency in Burlington Vermont.
+A bit about why I am interested in rescuing little four legged’s that purr.
+I had worked for the past 24 years at a local mental health agency in Burlington Vermont.

 I began rescuing cats and kittens through clients.
-I was working with families that could no longer care for their pet.
+I worked with families that could no longer care for their pet.
 During this I realized it was a passion of mine to rescue abandon, abused and neglected cats and kittens in my local community.
 At the time our local Humane Society had been closed.
-Through this I took the opportunity to expand what I was doing by applying for a 501 (c)3 non-profit status which has allowed me to write grants to get financial support to provide medical needs, spay/neuter, housing as well as nutrition to these fur babies.
+Through this I took the opportunity to expand what I was doing by applying for a 501 (c)3 non-profit status which allowed me to write grants to get financial support to provide medical needs, spay/neuter, housing as well as nutrition to these fur babies.

 We are committed to improving the quality of life for every cat and kitten in our care by providing a safe, nurturing home environment for abused, abandon and neglected kitties.

 Here are just a few of our accomplishments for 2022.